wenkangjing/notes-launch-school/kb/html&css/css-display.md

 ### block

-`div section ul h1...h6`

 1. take the entire row
-2. margin, border, padding: top, right, bottom, left
+2. `margin, border, padding` **4 directions**
-3. if no width, expand naturally to fill its parent
+3. if no `width`, expand naturally to fill its parent
-4. if no heigth, expand to fit its content
+4. if no `heigth`, expand to fit its content

+> Block level elements do not sit inline but break past them.
+By default (without setting a width) they take up as much horizontal space as they can.

-- h1 through h6
+- h1 ~ h6
 - p
 - blockquote
 - ul, ol, dl